Interpreting Studies

 When product teams run surveys with open-text questions, a common goal is to group the huge number of responses into a small number of bite-size and actionable takeaways.
 The identified themes are shared with product stakeholders and play a critical role in determining how to improve the product experience.
 An example with some responses and a summarizing theme could be:

-- Response: "I'm lost, can't really find anything easily in the product."
+• Response: "I'm lost, can't really find anything easily in the product."

-- Response: "It'd be nice if there was a way to find users by name."
+• Response: "It'd be nice if there was a way to find users by name."

-- Response: "Please add a search field."
+• Response: "Please add a search field."

 Solution create a theme: “Add search functionality”

-Sprig Theme Analysis Engine
+Sprig AI Analysis

-- In the Navigation pane, click Studies.
+1. In the Navigation pane, click Studies.
 Click on the study in question.

-- Click Summary, then scroll down to the open-text question response table.
+2. Click Summary, then scroll down to the open-text question response table.

-- All themes identified by Sprig will be shown in the table.
+3. All themes identified by Sprig will be shown in the table.
+Make sure to click list on any themes of interest to review the individual open-text responses driving it.